olilanz/ai-yue-gp/README.md

 # YuE AI Song Composer for the GPU Poor (YuEGP)

 Containerised version of the YuEGP music generator.
 It is based on the YuE project, with deepmeepbeep's optimizations for the GPU-poor.
-It lets you run a quantized version of the full model on your smaller GPU, e.g. with 12GM of VRAM or even less.
+It lets you run a quantized version of the full model on your smaller GPU, e.g. with 12GB of VRAM or even less.

-Currently, only NVIDIA CPU's are supported, as the code releis on CUDA for the processing.
+Currently, only NVIDIA CPU's are supported, as the code relies on CUDA for the processing.

 The container is contains all dependencies, i.e. batteries included.
-Though, during start-up it will acquire the latest model and code from [deepmeepbeep's repo](https://github.com/deepbeepmeep/YuEGP.git) and the latest mini-inference model from [Huggingface](https://huggingface.co/m-a-p/xcodec_mini_infer.git).
+Though, during start-up it will acquire the latest model and code from [deepmeepbeep's repo](https://github.com/deepbeepmeep/YuEGP) and the latest xcodec-mini-inference model from [Huggingface](https://huggingface.co/m-a-p/xcodec_mini_infer).

 ## Disk size and startup time

 The container consumes considerable disk space for storage of the AI models.
-On my setup I observe 7GB for the docker image itsef, plus 27GB for cached data.
+On my setup I observe 7GB for the docker image itself, plus 27GB for cached data.
 Building the cache will happen the first time when you start the container.
+That can easily take 20 minutes or more.
 After that any restart should be faster.

 It may be advisable to store the cache outside of the conatiner, e.g. by mounting a volume to /workspace.